-See Related: Best Things to Do in Fargo, North Dakota
+See Related: Best Things to Do in Fargo

 4. Enjoy the Rich History

-Like many other towns and cities, Medora has rich history and heritage.
+Medora has a rich history and heritage, like many other towns and cities.
 So, several options are available if you want to learn more about the place.

 You could start with a visit to the Chateau de Mores State Historic Site.
 This is the site of the former summer home of Marquis de Mores.
 De Mores was a French aristocrat who came to Medora in 1883 with grandiose plans to establish a cattle empire.

 The Chateau de Mores is now a museum that tells the story of de Mores and his family.
 It is one of the most visited historic sites in Medora.
-And while at it, you can also visit the Marquis de Mores Memorial, a granite monument erected in De Mores’ honor.
+While at it, you can also visit the Marquis de Mores Memorial, a granite monument erected in De Mores’ honor.

 Maltese Cross Cabin is among the best history museums you can visit here.
 It is the first cabin built by Theodore Roosevelt in the Badlands, showing his love for the region and the people.
 The house tells the story of Roosevelt’s time in Medora, North Dakota, and local history.

-See Related: Fun & Best Things to Do in Bismarck, North Dakota
+See Related: Things to Do in Bismarck, North Dakota

 5. Go Golfing